Karoonjhar Mountains: Geography

 Karoonjhar mountains are located in Nagarparkar near the district Tharparkar on the northern edge of the Rann of Kutch.
 They mostly consist of granite rock and are likely an extension of the Aravalli Range of India.
-The Aravalli range belongs to Archaen period, which makes it one of the oldest rock systems.
-Specialists have put the time period of the formation of these rocks at between 3.5 and 5 billion years ago.

 The Karoonjhar area is geographically different from the surrounding desert and is very limited in expanse.
 The mountain range is around 19 kilometers long and 305 meters high.
 To the east of the main range lie smaller hills which are covered with sparse vegetation.
 From these hills originate two perennial springs, Achleshwar and Sardharo, and temporary streams, Bhetiani and Gordhro, which flow during the rainy season.

 Climate

 Karoonjhar Dam is being constructed to supply water to people of Nagarparkar area.
 In the monsoon season, rainwater pours down from the mountain and flows in more than twenty streams, Bhatiani, Maoo, Gordaro, Ranaser, Sukhpur, Ghatiari, Madanwah, Moondaro, Bhodeser, Lolrai, Drah, Puranwah to the Rann of Kutch.
 The climate of this mountain range is extreme due to rocky terrain.
 August and September are only cool months due to monsoon.